Why ChurnRecovery Costs $20/Month (And Why That's the Right Price)

 - Analytics is aggregating webhook data.
 Cost: minimal compute and storage.

-The entire churn recovery stack can run on Cloudflare's free tier.
-The infrastructure cost for serving a customer is effectively zero.
-So why does it cost $250-$825/month?
+The entire churn recovery stack can run on modern cloud infrastructure for pennies per customer.
+So why does it cost $250–$825/month?

 Because the incumbents priced based on value delivered, not cost of delivery.
 And that's a legitimate pricing strategy — but it creates an opening for someone willing to compete on price.